A note on Hall conductance and Hall conductivity in interacting Fermion systems: Locality of generalized step function operators

 are absolutely convergent and

 \end{lemma} \begin{proof} Let $x, y \in \Z^2$.
 By Lemma \ref{lem: NEASS aut and OD estimates}, it holds that

 where $c$ is an $x$ and $y$ independent constant.
-The first sum is therefore absolutely convergent.
-Together with \cref{doublesum} this also implies absolute convergence of the second sum.
-To show that it is $\mathcal{O}(\eps^\infty)$ we split it in two parts
+The first sum is therefore absolutely convergent by Lemma \ref{lem: cone convegence}.
+Together with Lemma \ref{doublesum} this also implies absolute convergence of the second sum, since we can estimate it by